sharmainec/tp/docs/UserGuide.md

 below for a breakdown on LingoGO!'s command format.

 ### Command Format
-This section aims to provide users with a quick breakdown on LingoGO!'s command format.
+This section aims to provide you with a quick breakdown on LingoGO!'s command format.

 * **Command Words**